jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/registration/registration.rst

    :width: 400
    :align: center

-10. To finish registration you should click on "Create Account" button, this button will be enabled after you filled in all required fields and will be navigate you to  main application page
+10. To finish registration you should click the "Create Account" button, this button will be enabled after you filled in all required fields and will be navigate you to  main application page

 .. image:: pic_registration/registration_submit_btn.png
    :width: 400